Signed in as:

 filler@godaddy.com

-Risan Studies elevates high school and college student communities with global perspectives through nuanced multi-media educational programs centered around environmental studies and climate change.
+Risan Studies elevates communities with global perspectives through nuanced multi-media educational programs centered around environmental studies and climate science.

 Paired with film screenings and Q&A discussions, Risan Studies sets up multi-media basecamp with adventurous glaciological research methodologies, renewable energy case studies and sustainability.

-As students across the nation face an uncertain future in educational opportunities with reduced funding resources paired with the deconstruction of environmental and climate science organizations, the Cresta Alta Film Tour is a timely forum of entertainment and education focused on the practical applications of climate change scientific research, renewable energy, and sustainability initiatives.
+As communities across the nation face reduced funding resources paired with the deconstruction of environmental and climate science organizations, the Cresta Alta Film Tour is a timely forum of entertainment, education and community engagement around climate science, sustainability and resilience.

 Risan Studies has developed the Cresta Alta Field Guide which is included in screenings of Cresta Alta film screenings and assists viewers in understanding the terminology and research methodology featured in Cresta Alta.